charliepluk/OpenTabRestaurant/README.md

 ### Run
 1. In XAMP or MAMP start the MySQL Sever on Port 3306.

-2.From within the OpenTabRestaurant directory start the server.
+3. From within the OpenTabRestaurant directory start the server.

 		> npm start